-ASSET INFORMATION: Provide the requested information on ar ny property you may own or assets you may have.
-Do you own any other real esta te? ☐ Yes ☐ No ☐ N/A If yes, provide address, city and state of property(s): What is the tax roll value of the property? ☐ Yes ☐ No If yes, what is the current balan ce owed on the mortgage?
-Do you have income from the p roperty? (rental income) ☐ Yes ☐ No If you answered yes, provide an \$ Is your primary residence curre ☐ Yes ☐ No s of any household assets.
-Provion A listing of examples is located i Household Member Name Type & Source of Asset Cash Value of Asset Annual Income from Asset • red that you sign this form, whicon from Third Parties concerning • • • • • • • • • • • • • • • • • • • • Information Covered: Inquiries may be made about items initial ed below by the applicant. household who is 18 years of ag obtain information from a third signature on this Eligibility Relea ge or older, authorizes the City/C party regarding your eligibility a nember of the household must s county or any of its duly auth nd continued participation i norized representatives to Information provided by the ap plicant(s) may be subject to Cha oter 119, Florida Statutes, re egarding Open Records.
+What is the tax roll value of the property? ☐ Yes ☐ No If yes, what is the current baland ce owed on the mortgage?
+Do you have income from the p roperty? (rental income) ☐ Yes ☐ No If you answered yes, provide an nount of annual income \$ Is your primary residence curre ntly in foreclosure? ☐ Yes ☐ No • • • • • • • • • • • • • • • • • • • • s of any household assets.
+Provid A listing of examples is located in Provide this information for Household Member Name Type & Source of Asset Cash Value of Asset Annual Income from Asset Household Welliber Wallie Type & Source of Asset Casii value of Asset Asset The state of the s red that you sign this form, which may be made about items initial household who is 18 years of ag obtain information from a third signature on this Eligibility Relea ge or older, authorizes the City/C party regarding your eligibility a nember of the household must s ounty or any of its duly aut nd continued participation horized representatives to Information provided by the applicant(s) may be subject to Chapter 119, Florida Statutes, regarding Open Records.